29 Different Types of Flies in South Carolina

 This list of types of flies in South Carolina is not complete without the black-horned gem fly.

-The Black-tailed Bee Fly, also known as Bombylius major, is a bee fly found in South Carolina.
+The Black-tailed Bee Fly, or Bombylius major, is found in South Carolina.

-These flies are typically found in the spring and summer months, feeding on nectar and pollen from flowers.
+These flies are typically found in the spring and summer, feeding on nectar and pollen from flowers.

 They are black with a pale yellow stripe running down their back and a yellow tuft at the end of their abdomen.
 They are considered a beneficial species because they help pollinate flowers.